Webtech87/websitedrapaula/STRIPE-BACKEND-FRONTEND.md

         try:
             data = json.loads(request.body)
             cart_items = data.get("cartItems", [])  # expecting a list of items
+            language = data.get("language", "auto") # retrive language chosen by user || use "auto" in case Stripe does not recognize the chosen language, it will fall on the default language set up in the user's browser

             success_url = "https://your-frontend-url-or-custom-domain/payment-success"
             cancel_url = "https://your-frontend-url-or-custom-domain/payment-cancelled"